bluelight773/auto_skip_anime_intro/README.md

 # auto_skip_anime_intro
 Lua script for auto-skipping anime OP and ED based on chapter lengths.
 Focused on working in mpv when used as an external player for Stremio on Android.

-Auto-skips OP and ED in anime by skipping any chapters that are 88-92 seconds long.
+Auto-skips OP and ED in anime by skipping any chapters that are 88-92 seconds long or that are named "OP", "Opening", "ED", or "Credits".
 This requires that the chapters be labelled in the video.
 For anime, based on a small sample, the primary Stremio link (eg, NyaaSi Multi Subs 1080p) had chapters labelled about half the time, so this approach may work about half the time.

 # Steps to Auto-Skip OP and ED in Stremio on Android
 ## Install and configure mpv with auto-skip script